Older Adults & Caregivers

-JFS MetroWest offers a variety of services to assist older adults and their families in adjusting to the aging process.
+JFS offers a variety of services to assist older adults and caregivers in embracing the aging process.

 We are committed to making the caregiving process easier for both caregivers and their loved ones.
 We offer practical information, connect you to local resources and services, and provide the emotional support that many caregivers need.

 JFS Care Consultation is a free telephone-based program designed to serve family caregivers as well as the care recipients.
 Care Consultation focuses on the unique needs of each family.
 The program provides ongoing support and solutions to meet your needs, adjust to changes and plan for the future.
 Care Consultation is an evidenced based program developed by the Benjamin Rose Institute for Aging in Cleveland, Ohio and is recognized as a “model caregiver support program” by the National Council on Aging and by the Rosalynn Carter Institute for Caregiving.